This is Andrew Montalenti’s personal site for code, essays, and ideas.

 My name is Andrew Montalenti and I want to make your life better.
 I believe one of the best ways I can personally accomplish that goal is via careful and considered application of technology.

 Tech has always been an obsession of mine, but not my only one.
 I still like to think of myself as a student, of Computer Science and other things.
-If I had all the time in the world and no money concerns, I’d get several university degrees, probably in History, Economics, Philosophy, Mathematics, and English.
-Since I don’t have that much time or money, I settle for reading about those topics and others in my spare time.
+If I had all the time in the world, I’d get several university degrees, probably in History, Economics, Philosophy, Mathematics, and English.
+Since I don’t have infinite time, I settle for reading about those topics and others in my spare time.
 In that sense, I take pride in my relative well-roundedness, especially for a bona fide computer geek.